 If I leveraged up to buy this Presidio Heights home and a recession comes, we would lose our lifestyle because one or both of us would have to go back to work in a hurry.
 All the levity we've felt having a reasonably low housing expense would go out the window.
 The house would start to own us instead of the other way around.

 I hope the buyers of this home are prepared for all types of scenarios.
 Their new house has likely trapped them into a lifetime of continuous work.

-At a 3.5% rate of return, the proceeds from our house sale can 100% cover our existing housing costs.
-Which means I'm certain my wife and I will never have to go back to work again so long as we REMAIN in our current house.
+At a 3.5% rate of return, the proceeds from our house sale 100% covers our existing housing costs.
+This means I'm certain my wife and I will never have to go back to work again so long as we REMAIN in our current house.